 van Staaveren aged 57 and from the Netherlands, Nik Bellwald aged 64 from

-Switzerland, and Carol Joy Church aged 39 from Zimbabwe now living in Germany, Mark Johnson aged a lot from Australia, Alan Rheeder, 42 from Johannesburg and Debbie Dickens in her fifties from Harare
+Switzerland, and Carol Joy Church aged 39 from Zimbabwe now living in Germany, Mark Johnson aged a lot from Australia, Alan Rheeder, 42 from Johannesburg and Hans Steenberghe aged 59 from the Netherlands.

-Supported by Ryan Moss and long suffering wives Jenny de Jong and Linda Selby, Gayle Arnold from the UK, Nick Dickens, and John MacDonald from Cape Town.
+Supported by Ryan Moss and long suffering wives Jenny de Jong and Linda Selby, Gayle Arnold from the UK, Bill Annandale from Harare and John MacDonald from Cape Town.

 we will ride out of Harare on June the 1st and head north towards Mount

 Darwin and Mukumbura, across into Mozambique and then up towards Caborra Bassa

 and on to Tete and then into southern Malawi.
 We’ll hug the shores of Lake

 Malawi passing through places like Nkhata Bay and Livingstonia on our way up

 into Southern Tanzania.
 The traffic in Tanzania is supposed be hair raising,